-This Configuration Manual is intended to provide you with the information you require to install, commission and operate devices correctly.
-It explains how to configure the devices and how to integrate them in a WLAN network.
+This Configuration Manual is intended to provide you with the information you require to commission and operate the device.
+It is aimed primarily at planning, commissioning and maintenance personnel and at security officers.
+It provides you with the information you require to configure the devices.

-How you install and connect up the device correctly is described in the operating instructions of the device.
+The operating instructions of the device describe how you install and connect up the device correctly.